-Finally, the Petition largely repeats arguments that were made and overcome during prosecution of the '196 patent.
-Although Petitioner purports to anchor its arguments in a "new" reference-the 1998 Herceptin Label ("the Label")-the pharmacokinetic information upon which Petitioner relies was already before the Examiner in the Goldenberg '99 reference.
-(See infra pp. 20-21 (comparing the Label with Goldenberg '99).)
-Indeed, in allowing the challenged claims to issue, the Examiner concluded that the prior art, including Goldenberg '99 and Baselga '96, "fails to teach or fairly suggest the recited minimum dosages and dosage schedules where the subsequent doses are separated from each other by at least 2 weeks."
+Finally, the Petition largely repeats arguments that were made and overcome during prosecution of the '379 patent and its parent, U.S. Pat.
+No. 6,627,196 ("the '196 patent").
+Although Petitioner purports to anchor its arguments in a "new" reference-the 1998 Herceptin Label ("the Label")-the pharmacokinetic information upon which Petitioner relies was already before the Examiner during the prosecution of the '379 patent's parent in the form of the Goldenberg '99 reference.
+(See infra pp. 21-23 (comparing the Label with Goldenberg '99).)
+Indeed, in allowing the '196 patent claims to issue, the Examiner concluded that the prior art, including Goldenberg '99 and Baselga '96, "fails to teach or fairly suggest the recited minimum dosages and dosage schedules where the subsequent doses are separated from each other by at least 2 weeks."
 (Ex.
-2014-32:22; see also id. at 31:327.)
-Because the Examiner already considered substantially the same prior art and arguments, the Board should exercise its discretion under Section 325(d) and deny the Petition.
+2012 at 145; see also id. at 130-31.)
+The Examiner of the '379 patent-the same examiner who concluded that the '196 patent claims were allowable-reviewed these same references and chose not to reject claims directed to two or three-week dosing intervals of trastuzumab.
+(See Ex.
+1024 at 266-70; id. at 227-38.)
+Because the Examiner already twice considered substantially the same prior art, the Board should exercise its discretion under Section 325(d) and deny the Petition.

 In sum, the claimed dosing intervals of two and three weeks are not disclosed in the prior art, and the prior art does not provide any motivation to pursue the claimed dosing regimens.
 If it did, skilled clinicians would not have pursued the weekly dosing intervals used in the clinic.
-The conclusory opinions of Petitioner's experts that the invention involved nothing more than routine calculation and optimization ignore this historical reality and employ hindsight to arrive at the teachings set forth in the '196 patent.
-Based on these facts, the Examiner previously allowed the challenged claims of the '196 patent over prior art that is substantially similar to the art relied upon by Petitioner here.
+The conclusory opinions of Petitioner's experts that the invention involved nothing more than routine calculation and optimization ignore this historical reality and employ hindsight to arrive at the teachings set forth in the '379 patent.
+Based on these facts, the Examiner previously found that the prior art on which Petitioner relies did not render the two or three-week interval claims in the '196 patent obvious, and the Examiner did not raise those same arguments again in the prosecution of the '379 patent.
 Petitioner has not presented any evidence to suggest that the Examiner's conclusion regarding patentability was wrong and therefore its Petition should be denied.